Is it bad to charge your iPhone in the car? Tips for safe use

 Damage caused by overheating

-The temperature inside a car can get very high, especially in the summer.
+Temperatures inside a car can get very high, especially in the summer.
 Charging in a hot environment can cause the inside of your iPhone to overheat and damage the battery and other components.

 Slow charging speed

-How to Safely Charge Your iPhone in the Car
+How to safely charge your iPhone in the car

 Choose a reliable car charger